Developer moves ahead with 300 homes at former Freeport golf course

 Nese said the northernmost area of the site will be developed first — 150 lots on about 150 acres.
 Nese said the development is complicated by having to avoid natural gas and electrical lines on the property.

-“It's been a slow-staring project, but now we want to get ramped up and move quicker,” Nese said.
+“It's been a slow-starting project, but now we want to get ramped up and move quicker,” Nese said.
 “Things are happening but there's quite a bit of paperwork.
-We have a good feel now how things are going to go.”
+We have a good feel now, how things are going to go.”

-Nese also needs to negotiate with the borough to get public sewage lines and waterlines up to the site.
+Nese also needs to negotiate with the borough to get public sewage lines and water lines up to the site.
 There could also be some multi-family dwellings mixed in with the single-family homes.

 “We don't want to pack in as many homes as possible,” Nese said.
 “We don't want our residents to feel like they're packed in like sardines.”